State Department Supports Global Travel Growth

 - Learn how the Department of State is meeting the growing demand for visas—see our video “Let’s Talk Numbers”.

-- U.S. Travel Applauds State Department Response to Increased Visa Demand: Visa Processing Up 17 Percent From 2010
+- U.S. Travel Applauds State Department Response to Increased Visa Demand: Visa Processing Up 17 Percent From 2010 (article no longer available)

 - The Growing Demand for U.S. Visas in China and Brazil